Canon M6 versus Fujifilm X-T10

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-T10 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M6 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Canon M6, the Fujifilm X-T10, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So what is the bottom line?
-Is there a clear favorite between the Canon M6 and the Canon M6?
+Is there a clear favorite between the Canon M6 and the Fujifilm X-T10?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M6:

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.